vinayakz/SSL-Certificate-installation/README.md

-# To install an SSL certificate on Apache2 (Debian/Ubuntu), follow these steps **OR** Steps to Reissue and Update the SSL Certificate
+## To install an SSL certificate on Apache2 (Debian/Ubuntu), follow these steps

 # SSL Certificate Installation on Apache2 (Debian, Ubuntu)